Wastewater Treatment Challenges and Solutions

 Yeah.
 It’s the technology to do something about it and the interest in tracking it because ultimately it comes down to if we can barely fund what we have now for our current needs, it’s hard to create new legislation that’s going to be more impactful when we don’t have a good idea of what that is costing us on the other end.
 So I think that there’s a lot of hesitation to do much more with environmental regulations and as we can continue to pick off what we have already undertaken as a society that we need to correct.
 So I think that’s also part of the discussion.

 So what are some common environmental hurdles you and your clients are currently working through?

-In addition to meeting permit limitations for new compliance, new regulations, maybe different facilities need to get up to speed with.
-When you think about it, especially when it comes to sewage conveyance and wastewater treatment, a lot of that process, it’s always going to be located in low lying areas near rivers and streams, especially near rivers.
-And so we deal with a lot of hurdles in construction in conveying, in being able to excavate without polluting the receiving streams and being able to keep our rivers protected without flooding our sites.
-Cause obviously a flooded treatment plant isn’t going to do anybody any good.
-So there’s a lot of hurdles in the location and the needs of expanding these facilities.
+In addition to meeting permit limitations for new compliance, new regulations, maybe different facilities need to get up to speed.
+When you think about it, especially when it comes to sewage conveyance and wastewater treatment, a lot of that process, it’s always going to be located in low-lying areas near rivers and streams, especially near rivers.
+And so we deal with a lot of hurdles in construction in conveying, in being able to excavate without polluting the receiving streams, and being able to keep our rivers protected without flooding our sites.
+Because obviously, a flooded treatment plant isn’t going to do anybody any good.
+So there are a lot of hurdles in the location and the needs of expanding these facilities.

 Snyder & Associates Assistance Options

 How does or how can our Environmental Business Unit at Snyder support your clients in these types of projects?